andrewchaa/andrewchaa.github.io/_posts/2019-10-29-strongly-typed-identifier.md

 }
 ```

-The problem is it’s very easy to misplace ids.
-You can pass shareholderId first and then companyId.
-This primitive obsession leads to various kinds of bugs often.
+The problem is all GUIDs are interchangeable and it’s very easy for you to make a mistake.
+You can pass shareholderId first and then companyId, instead of passing companyId and then shareholderId.
+This [primitive obsession](https://medium.com/@arpitjain.iec/primitive-obsession-code-smell-that-hurt-people-the-most-5cbdd70496e9) leads to various kinds of bugs often.
 When you say the temperature is 20, is it in Celsius or Fahrenheit?
 Strongly Typing Ids can solve those issues and prevent the bugs from happening.

-The use case of Strongly typed Id is like this.
+Give a specific type to your Id and the compiler will tell you when you make a mistake.

 ```csharp
 public class Shareholder {